 Anthony J. Piccione

-If there is anything I’ve learned over the past six years as I’ve helped teach kids the art of theatre, it is just how much of an impact that we can have on the lives and early development of young children in our positions.
+If there is anything I’ve learned over those years as I’ve helped teach kids the art of theatre, it is just how much of an impact that we can have on the lives and early development of young children in our positions.
 I know that might seem like a cliché thing to say, but it’s the truth.
 It’s a truth that I feel needs to be repeated over and over again to the people who have the power to sustain – if not increase – funding for programs such as the ones I’ve had the pleasure of working in.
 If they could actually see for themselves the full results of our programs that I’ve seen with my own eyes, I think they’d better understand what I’m talking about.
 However, I’ll try my best to show them what I can through this column.

 Let’s just use the current program I’m been working in at NBYT as an example, which involves working with kids in an elementary school system during the summer.
 Most of the young kids I see in this program have had virtually no exposure to live theatre in their lives, and in some cases, neither have their parents.
 The programs that they are enrolled in are the very first time that some of these kids might have learned of what theatre even is.
 So naturally, these kids and their families might not have much of an idea of what to expect at first.
 However, even if they aren’t always initially sold on the idea of participating in a theatre program in the summer, that’s not how it is by the end.